awilli1186/wee-website/source/content/v3/script/selection.md

 ---doc|label:References---

-References are a distinctive approach to referencing DOM elements from your script.
-They bring added benefit of being cached when the page loads so they offer superior performance to standard selectors.
-Refs are more distinct than ```js-``` classes.
-Anywhere in Wee where you can pass a standard selector you can also pass a ```'ref:name'``` string.
+References are a distinctive approach to selecting elements.
+They are cached when the page loads making them extremely quick to reference and are more visually distinct in markup than `js-` classes.
+Anywhere you can pass a standard selector you can also pass a 'ref:name' string.

 ---code|modifier:split---